-We measure the percentage of patients who have been waiting longer than 26 weeks for a scheduled elective surgery out of the total number of patients who are waiting for a scheduled elective surgery.
+We measure the percentage of patients waiting longer than the clinical benchmark for scheduled surgeries.

 Our goal is to provide the best care for our patients.
+Shorter wait times for scheduled surgeries indicate better access to health care.
 Elective surgery can be scheduled in advance because it does not involve a medical emergency.
-We want to exceed the Ministry of Health (MoH)'s target that no patients are waiting more than 26 weeks for surgery by continuing to shorten the time for our longest waiting patients.
+We want to exceed the target that no patients are waiting more than the clinical benchmark for surgery by continuing to shorten the time for our longest waiting patients.
+Delayed access to comprehensive health care can cause poor patient experience and outcomes.